franciscomcm/franciscomcm.github.io/blog/second-year-takeaways.md

 # Hello!

 Another year has passed since I joined the Laboratory for Bone Biomechanics as a Doctoral student.
 After exploring and defining a research proposal in the first year, it was over the last months that the reality of research became apparent, from facing complex challenges in the original plan to balancing multiple frontlines of the project simultaneously.
-Therefore, following last year's post (Link), I believe it is appropriate to extend the list of takeaways with a few more learning experiences that continue to expand my perspective on life and personal goals.
+Therefore, following last year's [post](https://franciscomcm.github.io/blog/four-takeaways-from-first-year/), I believe it is appropriate to extend the list of takeaways with a few more learning experiences that continue to expand my perspective on life and personal goals.

 [1.
 It's a marathon, not a sprint](#run_forrest)